CPM’s 2023 Research Base

 B. students’ opportunities to encounter particular problem types are spaced out over days, weeks, and even years.

-Mixed, Spaced Practice is a pillar of CPM that long predates studies on interleaving in mathematics education.
-Mixed, Spaced Practice is visible in CPM materials in both independent practice (e.g., Review & Preview or Reflection & Practice) and in threaded core content throughout units, courses, and course sequences.
+Mixed, spaced practice is a pillar of CPM that long predates studies on interleaving in mathematics education.
+Mixed, spaced practice is visible in CPM materials in both independent practice (e.g., Reflection & Practice) and in threaded core content throughout units, courses, and course sequences.
 As students reencounter problem types over time (within a course and across courses), the problems increase in complexity.

 Overview